jsade/atlas-markdown/.github/CONTRIBUTING.md

-# Contributing to Atlassian Docs to Markdown
+# Contributing to Atlassian Docs to Markdown Converter

-First off, thank you for considering contributing to Atlassian Docs to Markdown!
+First off, thank you for considering contributing to Atlassian Documentation to Markdown Converter!
 It's people like you that make this tool better for everyone.

 This document provides guidelines for contributing to the project.
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.